Life is all about chances, and empowering yourself—despite the obstacles that may stand in your way—to take them. Every single one.

 If I were to look back on my life, I spent quite a number of my younger years just trying to figure this mess out.
 I was conditioned to be hesitant, to toe lines, to not cause a fuss, to try to find myself a certain way and on a certain path.
 I think this is ingrained into us as children to keep us safe—it’s not a bad thing—it’s smart, actually, when we’re young and curious, to hone our passion into delicate and purposeful movements.
 It makes sense to teach young minds to go the ‘right’ way, do the ‘right’ thing, and be conscious of who you are and where you fit.

-But I firmly believe that as we step into adulthood, we step into our true power—power that can’t be limited by hesitation or fear.
+But I firmly believe that as we step into adulthood, we step into our potential and our true power—power that can’t be limited by hesitation or fear.

 As we grow up, it’s less about safety and more about challenging assumptions.
 Less about determining where we fit, and more about asking questions and blazing our own trails.

 As we discover what makes our hearts beat, what we fall in love with naturally, what causes our minds to wander, it’s less about comfort and more about seeking answers.
-It’s more about living fearlessly, saying ‘yes’ to what fills us and ‘no’ to what doesn’t, without questioning that inner voice.
+It’s more about living fearlessly and up to our full potential, saying ‘yes’ to what fills us and ‘no’ to what doesn’t, without questioning that inner voice.

 It’s more about finding our ‘why’ and realizing, most of all, that what others’ say, think, and believe, does not have to mirror what we do.